tcwan/nxos-armdebug/guides/Eclipse-Docker-setup.md

-# Getting Started with NxOS-Armdebug (with Docker Build Environment)
+# Getting Started with NxOS-Armdebug (with Eclipse-Docker Build Environment)
 NxOS-Armdebug can be built and run on various OS, due to the use of Docker to manage the build process.
 It has been tested on macOS Mojave (10.14.x) Big Sur (11.2.x), and will most likely work on other Linuxes.
 It will probably work on recent Windows OS as well, but it has not been tested.